Moving Beyond Blame: The Key to Successful Family Mediation

 - 3 min read

 If you’re going through separation, divorce, or negotiating child arrangements, one of the biggest stumbling blocks for many parents is blame.
-It colours conversations, it traps emotions, it slows progress, and it can keep families stuck in patterns of conflict.
+It colours conversations, traps emotions, and slows progress.
+It can keep families stuck in patterns of conflict.

-At Pax Mediation, we know that letting go of blame isn’t about giving up your feelings or saying “it wasn’t my fault”, it’s about choosing a path that helps everyone move forward, especially the children.
+At Pax Mediation, we understand that letting go of blame isn’t about giving up your feelings or saying “it wasn’t my fault.”
+It’s about choosing a path that helps everyone move forward, especially the children.

 Inspired by Brené Brown’s insights on blame, this article explains: